-This compact shall be liberally construed so as to effectuate the purposes thereof.
-The provisions of this compact shall be severable and if any phrase, clause, sentence, or provision of this compact is declared to be contrary to the constitution of any member state or of the United States or the applicability thereof to any government, agency, person, or circumstance is held invalid, the validity of the remainder of this compact and the applicability thereof to any government, agency, person, or circumstance shall not be affected thereby.
-If this compact is held contrary to the constitution of any member state, this compact shall remain in full force and effect as to the remaining member states and in full force and effect as to the member state affected as to all severable matters.
+This compact shall be liberally construed so as to effectuate the purposes of this compact.
+The provisions of this compact are severable and if any phrase, clause, sentence, or provision of this compact is declared to be contrary to the constitution of any member state or of the United States or the applicability thereof to any government,

-Section 14.
-BINDING EFFECT OF COMPACT AND OTHER LAWS.
+1 agency, person, or circumstance is held invalid, the validity 2 of the remainder of this compact and the applicability thereof 3 to any government, agency, person, or circumstance shall not 4 be affected.
+If this compact is held contrary to the 5 constitution of any member state, this compact shall remain in 6 full force and effect as to the remaining member states and in 7 full force and effect as to the member state affected as to 8 all severable matters.

-1 (a) Nothing in this compact prevents the enforcement 2 of any other law of a member state that is not inconsistent 3 with this compact.
+9 Section 14.
+BINDING EFFECT OF COMPACT AND OTHER 10 LAWS.

-- (b) All laws in a member state in conflict with this compact are superseded to the extent of the conflict. - (c) All lawful actions of the commission, including all rules and bylaws adopted by the commission, are binding upon the member states. - (d) All agreements between the commission and the member states are binding in accordance with their terms. - (e) In the event any provision of this compact exceeds the constitutional limits imposed on the legislature of any member state, the provision shall be ineffective to the extent of the conflict with the constitutional provision in question in that member state. - Section 15. (a) Nothing in the Audiology and Speech-Language Pathology Interstate Compact shall be interpreted to modify, amend, repeal, or supersede any state criminal or civil liability laws. - (b) The Audiology and Speech-Language Pathology Interstate Compact only applies to those parties that voluntarily agree to participate in the compact. - (c) In the event the Audiology and Speech-Language Pathology Interstate Compact Commission adopts rules to coordinate the implementation or administration of the Audiology and Speech-Language Pathology Interstate Compact that conflict with Alabama law, Alabama law shall supersede
+- (a) Nothing in this compact prevents the enforcement of any other law of a member state that is not inconsistent with this compact. - (b) All laws in a member state in conflict with this compact are superseded to the extent of the conflict. - (c) All lawful actions of the commission, including all rules and bylaws adopted by the commission, are binding upon the member states. - (d) All agreements between the commission and the member states are binding in accordance with their terms. - (e) In the event any provision of this compact exceeds the constitutional limits imposed on the legislature of any member state, the provision shall be ineffective to the extent of the conflict with the constitutional provision in question in that member state.